ctsit/optimus/README.md

 These outputs will be passed to the `pipeline` function that is defined with the project specific module specified by the `project` field in the yaml configuration.

-This pipeline function will pass the data given from the CSV parsing
+This pipeline function will pass the data given from the CSV parsing the individual quanta of data into a form that will be consumable by lineman.
+Specifically a json file.